 Taleo proudly serves over 20 million users with a focus on talent acquisition.
 It features sophisticated recruiting cloud service as well as social recruiting capabilities that make hiring easier for recruiters and hiring managers.
 Companies trust Taleo’s consistent and stable platform and love all of its features, such as its easy reporting capability, top-notch candidate tracking, streamlined onboarding process, and easy integration with other platforms.

 Thousands of successful and growing companies rely on Greenhouse for their applicant tracking software.
-While this company was only established in 2012, it has experienced wild success due to its customizability, guidance, improved hiring experience, and maximized analytics.
+While this company was only established in 2012, it has experienced wild success.
+Greenhouse is well known for its customizability, guidance, improved hiring experience, and maximized analytics.
 Users appreciate that the software works similarly to the traditional hiring process, so few changes need to be made when implementing this specific ATS in the workplace.

-SmartRecruiters is an efficient ATS solution for medium- to large-scale companies that makes it easy for recruiters to quickly and easily source the most qualified local candidates.
+SmartRecruiters is an ATS solution for medium to large companies.
+They make it easy for recruiters to easily source the best local qualified candidates.
 The platform is customizable to client needs and features easy-to-navigate dashboards and convenient application management.
 It even comes equipped with multilingual capabilities if a company is sourcing candidates from other countries around the world.

 An ATS is a wise investment.
 It raises hiring standards, saves recruiters time and money, and automates applicant sourcing and candidate tracking.
-In the end, you’ll be able to fill your company’s talent pipeline with top qualified candidates, which usually means that open positions get filled faster.
-ATSs will also help you build a network that you can turn to if a department in your organization has staffing needs again in the future.
+In the end, you’ll be able to fill your company’s talent pipeline with top candidates.
+With a database of candidates, this usually means your open positions get filled faster.
+An ATSs will also help you build a network that you can turn to.
+This is great if a department in your organization has staffing needs again in the future.

-As you learn more about ATSs and begin to implement them in your operations, you’re bound to have questions along the way.
+You are bound to have questions along the way as you begin to implement your ATS.
 Applicant Tracking Systems is here to provide answers and insights to make the process easier.
 We’ve written a host of articles about ATS software that can help your business succeed.
 If you need further information, call us today at (866) 574-4968 to speak directly to a representative.
-You can also fill out our Software Match form to find out if your company is using the right applicant tracking software for your needs.
+You can also fill out our software match form to find out if your company is using the right applicant tracking software for your needs.